Billiam/billiam.org/_posts/2020-04-30-cnc-software-and-jogging.md

 `Ctrl` + `Z` will just run a Z probe
 `Ctrl` + `1` will initialize the bitsetter for the first tool
 `Ctrl` + `2` will use the bitsetter for tool changes
+`Ctrl` + `Shift` + `Return` will continue after pausing for toolchanges.

-With an easier setup for jogging, I'm just using the default CNCjs interface on my phone to start jobs and run macros (but that's about it right now).
+With an easier setup for jogging, I'm only using the default CNCjs interface on my phone to start jobs.

-Eventually, I'd like to replace the keyboard with something more specialized, but most of the commercial ones I've seen aren't compatible.
+Eventually, I'd like to replace the keyboard with something more specialized, but most of the commercial ones I've seen aren't compatible with GRBL.